Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Bernstein-Sato polynomials

 by using the action of $s=-\dd_tt$.
 This is obtained by taking the inductive limit of the decomposition of $V^{\ga}\B_f/V^{\beta}\B_f$ for $\ga\to-\infty$, and is compatible with the canonical surjections

-(This means that (4.1.9) corresponds via (4.1.8) to the canonical surjection associated to shrinking the index set of direct sums.) \sk We then get the {\it asymptotic expansion} for any $\xi\in\B_f:$
+(This means that \eqref{19.9} corresponds via \eqref{19.8} to the canonical surjection associated to shrinking the index set of direct sums.) \sk We then get the {\it asymptotic expansion} for any $\xi\in\B_f:$

-This means that the following equality holds for any $\beta>\al_{\xi}$ via the isomorphism (4.1.8):
+This means that the following equality holds for any $\beta>\al_{\xi}$ via the isomorphism \eqref{19.8}:

 We have to {\it control} this expansion at least in the case $\xi=f^s$ in order to determine $b_f(s)$.
-Indeed, we have the decomposition of $f^s$ modulo $V^{\beta}\B_f$ in a compatible way with the action of $\D_X[s]$ by using the action of $\C[s]$ for any $\beta>\al_f$ as in (4.1.11), and {\it the direct summands of $\,f^s$ generate $\,\D_X[s]f^s$ modulo $V^{\beta}\B_f$ over $\D_X[s]$}.
+Indeed, we have the decomposition of $f^s$ modulo $V^{\beta}\B_f$ in a compatible way with the action of $\D_X[s]$ by using the action of $\C[s]$ for any $\beta>\al_f$ as in \eqref{19.11}, and {\it the direct summands of $\,f^s$ generate $\,\D_X[s]f^s$ modulo $V^{\beta}\B_f$ over $\D_X[s]$}.
 So the determination of the {\it leading term} of the expansion is {\it not} enough to calculate $b_f(s)$.
 A similar phenomenon is known for the Gauss-Manin systems in the isolated singularity case, and this is the reason for which the determination of $b_f(s)$ is so complicated.
 In the weighted homogeneous isolated singularity case, this problem does {\it not} occur for the Gauss-Manin systems.
-However, it {\it does} occur for $\B_f$ in the non-isolated homogeneous singularity case, since the situation is quite different in the case of $\B_f$. \msn {\bf Remarks~4.2.} (i) In the above notation, it is well known that $b_f(s)$ depends only on the divisor $D:=f^{-1}(0)$.
-Indeed, we have a line bundle $L$ over $X$ corresponding to $D$, and the Euler field corresponding to the natural $\C^*$-action on $L$ and the ideal sheaf of the zero-section of $L$ are sufficient to determine the Bernstein-Sato polynomial by using the filtration $V$ of Kashiwara and Malgrange along the zero-section on the direct image of $\OO_X$ as a $\D$-module by the canonical section $i_D:X\into L$ defined by $D$ (where $i_D$ is locally identified with the graph embedding if a local defining function of $D$ is chosen). \ms (ii) Under the hypotheses of Theorem~2, the weight filtration $W$ on $\Gr^{\al}_V\B_f$ for $\al\in(0,1)$ has a symmetry with center $n'=n-1$, and we can show

-For the proof we use a well-known assertion that the local system monodromy of $\psi_f\C_X|_{C_j\setminus\{0\}}$ coincides with $T^{-d}$, where $C_j$ is an irreducible component of ${\rm Sing}\,f^{-1}(0)$, and $T$ is the monodromy associated with the nearby cycle functor $\psi_f$.
-(The last assertion can be shown by using the blow-up of $X$ along the origin as in the proof of Theorem~(1.5).)
-For the proof of (4.2.1), we also need a Verdier type extension theorem (which involves only with the {\it unipotent} monodromy part as in \cite{mhm}).
-We apply this to $\psi_{y,1}$, $\varphi_{y,1}$, where $y$ is as in (1.3).
-Using the above relation between the two monodromies, it implies $\psi_{y,1}\Gr^{\al}_V\B_f=0$ ($\al\notin\ood\,\Z$).
-This means that there is no nontrivial extension.
-Combining this with the semisimplicity of $\Gr^W_i\Gr^{\al}_V\B_f$ together with a remark after (2.1.1), we get (4.2.1). \sk The above argument implies moreover that $\Gr^{\al}_V\B_f$ for $\al\in(0,1)\setminus\ood\,\Z$ is a direct sum of copies of

-where $C_j$ is as above, and $y$ is identified with a coordinate of $C_j$.
-Since this holds also for each $\Gr^G_i\Gr^{\al}_V\B_f$ with $G$ as in (4.1.4), we conclude that
+However, it {\it does} occur for $\B_f$ in the non-isolated homogeneous singularity case, since the situation is quite different in the case of $\B_f$.